Washing is perhaps the most critical step in food preparation. Let me repeat that, it’s an essential step, especially if you like to eat them raw.

-If you’re familiar with the Dirty Dozen, it says there that there are certain fruits and vegetables that contain a higher level of pesticide residue than others.
+If you’re familiar with the Dirty Dozen, it says there that certain fruits and vegetables contain a higher level of pesticide residue than others.

 You’ll notice that when you buy a conventionally grown apple, its skin has an oily texture that water alone can’t seem to remove.
 Enter the good old vinegar – it contains acetic acid that makes it potent in killing germs.

-Vinegar also helps wash off pesticide residue and since it is non-toxic, it is the cheapest and the safest way to clean produce.
+Vinegar also helps wash off pesticide residue, and since it is non-toxic, it is the cheapest and safest way to clean produce.

 If you buy a conventionally grown apple, you will notice that it has a waxy coating that helps chemicals stick to its surface.
 Soaking it in a bowl of vinegar and water for at least 5 minutes will help dissolve that coating.

-Washing berries with vinegar can actually extend its shelf life and prevent molding.
+Washing berries with vinegar can extend its shelf life and prevent molding.

-lemon also is a great bacteria killer because it increases the acidity.
+Lemon also is a great bacteria killer because it increases acidity.
 This acidity helps kill bacteria like e-coli.

 4. Remove outer layers of green leafy vegetables

-5. If insist on buying produce wash – make sure it contains only natural ingredients
+5. If you insist on buying produce wash – make sure it contains only natural ingredients

-Research has proven that water can be as effective as produce wash in cleaning produce but if you still insist on using these types of products, make sure to read the label and make sure that it only contains natural ingredients that you can safely consume.
+Research has proven that water can be as adequate as produce wash in cleaning produce.
+But if you still insist on using these types of products, make sure to read the label.
+And make sure that it only contains natural ingredients that you can safely consume.

 6. Rinse well

-Yes, even if you have bought organic kale or celery, you have to rinse it well because these are growth on soil so there is high probability of having soil residue on them.
+Yes, even if you have bought organic kale or celery, you have to rinse it thoroughly because these are grown on soil.
+So there is a high probability of having soil residue on it.

-On several instances I’ve seen live worms and soil when cleaning celery.
-While it may be free from chemical pesticides, soil can be a source of food borne illnesses like e-coli.
+In several instances, I’ve seen live worms and soil when cleaning celery.
+While it may be free from chemical pesticides, soil can be a source of foodborne illnesses like e-coli.

-Also make sure to rinse each individual leaf well, again we want to make sure that there isn’t any hint of soil residue.
+Also, make sure to rinse each leaf thoroughly, again we want to make sure that there isn’t any hint of soil residue.

-This will help remove most if not all of these waxy coating as well as soil trapped underneath the stem.
+It will help remove most if not all of these waxy coating, as well as soil trapped underneath the stem.